zachharkey/grunt-nautilus/README.md

 Specifies the target dist directory within the js root.

+## Configuration options
+These are the options that give you control over the tools that are streamlined by the plugin.

+#### namespace
+Type: `String`
+Default: `"app"`

+This defines the browser global namespace you would like your app compiled to.

 #### jsGlobals
 Type: `Object`
 Default: ```js{app: true, console: true, module: true}```